Integrating Writer into your app or website can begin as soon as you create a Writer developer account, requiring only three steps:

 - Obtain your API keys so Writer can authenticate your integration’s API requests

-- Make a test API request to confirm everything is up and running
+- Make an API request to confirm everything is up and running

 Writer authenticates your API requests using your account’s API keys.
 If you do not include your key when making an API request, or use one that is incorrect or outdated, Writer returns an error.

 If you cannot see your secret API keys in the Dashboard, this means you do not have access to them.
-Contact your Writer account owner and ask to be added to their team as a developer.
+Contact your Writer account owner and ask to be added to their organization as an org admin.